-Your employer might have a process they want you to follow.
+Your employer might have a resignation process they want you to follow.
 Check your contract to find out.
-If it's not in your contract, you could ask your manager.
+If it's not in your contract, you could ask your manager or HR department.

-Write to your manager unless you have been told to write to someone else.
+Write to your manager or HR department unless you have been told to write to someone else.